Ombi-app/Ombi.Docs/docs/settings/landingpage.md

 ## Notice Message

 This is an optional message you can put on the landing page.
-It supports full HTML tagging.
+It supports full HTML formatting (italics, bold, strikethrough, linking, etc).
+You do _not_ need to declare the doctype in this field, as it is rendered into the Ombi UI directly (which already declares it).